namisan/mt-dnn/README.md

 [![Travis-CI](https://travis-ci.org/namisan/mt-dnn.svg?branch=master)](https://github.com/namisan/mt-dnn)

 **New Release** <br/>
-We released Adversarial training for both LM pre-training/finetuning.
+We released Adversarial training for both LM pre-training/finetuning and f-divergence.

 Large-scale Adversarial training for LMs: [ALUM code](https://github.com/namisan/mt-dnn/blob/master/alum/README.md). <br/>
 If you want to use the old version, please use following cmd to clone the code: <br/>